 Limitations

-- Important: When using this function, note that it rounds decimal places, which might not be suitable for scenarios where precision is critical.
+- Important: The function rounds decimal places, which may not suit cases where precision is critical.

-- The function might have limitations in handling very large or very small numbers.
+- It may have limitations handling very large or very small numbers.

-- Incorrect format specifiers can lead to unexpected results or errors.
+- Incorrect format codes can lead to unexpected results or errors.

 Trim function